-Typically, federal funding sources for the BMPO are comprised of FTA Section 5303 (FTA 5303) funds and FHWA Metropolitan Planning (FHWA PL) funds.
+Typically, federal funding sources for the BMPO are comprised of FTA Section 5303 (FTA 5303) funds and FHWA Metropolitan Planning (FHWA PL) funds8.

 FTA 5303 funds are allocated through ODOT to the BMPO by a formula that consists of 89.73% federal funds and 10.27% local match.
 The BMPO usually meets this local match requirement with eligible in-kind contributions provided by BMPO members and partners.
 However, the requirement may also be met with cash, if needed.
+FTA 5303 funds are received on a reimbursement basis.

 FHWA PL funds are also allocated through ODOT to the BMPO by a formula that consists of 89.73% federal funds and 10.27% local match.
 In previous years, ODOT contributed state planning funds to meet the 10.27% match requirement for these funds.
-Beginning in FY26, it is anticipated that ODOT and the BMPO will make equal contributions toward meeting the FHWA PL match requirement.
+Beginning in FY26, it is anticipated that ODOT and the BMPO will make equal contributions toward meeting the FHWA PL match requirement9.
 The BMPO contribution is likely to be met with in-kind contributions provided by BMPO members and partners.
 However, the requirement may also be met with cash, if needed.
+FHWA PL funds are received on a reimbursement basis.

-It is worth noting that the Infrastructure Investment and Jobs Act (IIJA) requires states and MPOs expend not less than 2.5% of FHWA PL funds on Complete Streets planning activities.
-The BMPO satisfies this requirement with the FHWA PL work outlined in the UPWP.
-For FY26, the \$14,900 budgeted for this purpose exceeds the requirement.
+It is worth noting that the Infrastructure Investment and Jobs Act (IIJA)10 requires states and MPOs expend not less than 2.5% of FHWA PL funds on Complete Streets planning activities.
+The BMPO